Profiles & Ratings for Artists

 The artist rating determines which programs the artist can apply to on their own behalf; and which programs someone else can apply to for a project involving that artist.
 The artist rating also sets the level of funding in different programs and components.

-In some programs, such as Comprehensive Music Company, the artist profile must be reviewed and rated by FACTOR, but the artist rating is not relevant to the eligibility of the project.
+In some programs, such as Company Envelope: Mid-Tier, the artist profile must be reviewed and rated by FACTOR, but the artist rating is not relevant to the eligibility of the project.

 Completing the Additional Information section of an Artist profile is mandatory for requesting rating above General and also strongly encouraged for all applicants.